Nick-bajaj/jarvisAI-/README.md

 # jarvisAI-
-An AI named jarvis created by using python.
+An AI named jarvis created using python.